7 Days Itinerary for Vietnam: Everything You Need to Know

 Visit the One Pillar Pagoda

-After filling up on delicious local cuisine, it’s time to head over to the One Pillar Pagoda (Chùa Một Cột), a must-see that showcases Vietnam’s rich cultural and religious heritage.
+After enjoying delicious local cuisine, visit the One Pillar Pagoda (Chùa Một Cột), a must-see that showcases Vietnam’s rich cultural and religious heritage.

 The One Pillar Pagoda is one of Vietnam's most unique and iconic religious structures.
 Originally constructed in 1049 during the reign of Emperor Lý Thái Tông, this extraordinary pagoda is designed to resemble a lotus blossom—a symbol of purity in Buddhism.
 Visiting the Pagoda is free of cost.